 So next time you feel drained and uninspired, don’t force it.
 Take time out to relax and do what you really feel like doing.
 Slow down to speed up and you’ll find that taking care of yourself is actually pretty simple, because if you listen carefully, you already know what to do.

 If you find that you're forcing yourself to do things you don't want to do because you think you have to - you're probably out of alignment with your true self.
-My free e-course will help you get back on track.
-Simply register below and you'll receive the first email within minutes:
+My new course will set you back on track - and right now I'm giving away the first part absolutely free.
+Simply register below and download your copy and the workbook now: